MicrosoftDocs/power-platform/power-virtual-agents/faqs-generative-answers.md

 Generative answers make your bot valuable out-of-the-box and increase the number of topics your bot is conversational in, without requiring any manual dialog tree authoring.

 ## What are generative answers's capabilities?
-When a user asks the bot a question for which no topic is configured, instead of defaulting to a fallback, the bot searches for relevant content on a website of your choosing and then uses generative AI to summarize that information into a response that is returned to the user.
+When a user asks the bot a question for which no topic is configured, instead of defaulting to a fallback, the bot can optionally search for relevant content on a content source of your choosing, including public websites, SharePoint, or your own custom data source and then use generative AI to summarize that information into a response that is returned to the user.

 ## What is generative answers's intended use?
 Generative answers can be used as primary information sources in your chatbot, or as fallback when authored topics are unable to address a user's query.

 ## How were generative answers evaluated?
 What metrics are used to measure performance?
-The capability was evaluated on a collection of manually curated question-and-answer datasets, covering multiple industries.
+The capability is continually evaluated on a collection of manually curated question-and-answer datasets, covering multiple industries.

-Additional evaluation was performed over custom datasets for offensive and malicious prompts and responses.
+Additional evaluation is performed over custom datasets for offensive and malicious prompts and responses, both automatedly and through deidcated manual session designed to expand the test suite.

 ## What are the limitations of generative answers?
 How can users minimize the impact of limitations when using generative answers?
 - You must enable the **generative answers** option for each bot.

 - Your bot must be created in the US region.
 Other regions, and languages other than English, aren't supported.

-- The system only supports English.
 Inaccurate responses may be returned when users converse with the system in languages other than English.

 - This capability may be subject to usage limits or capacity throttling.